-- How can I clean my rag rug creations once I’ve made them?
-Can they go in the washing machine?
+- Q3: How can I clean my rag rug creations?

-- How long does it take to make a rug once I’ve got the hang of the technique?
+- Q4: How long does it take to make a rug?

-- Do I need to do anything to secure the ends of my fabric strips once I’ve rag rugged?
+- Q5: Do I need to do anything to secure the ends of my fabric strips?

-Where rag rugging is concerned, you can use absolutely anything to rag rug with.
+Where rag rugging is concerned, you can use pretty much anything to rag rug with.
 Over the years, I’ve used everything from old towels and sweet wrappers to silk and chunky wool.
 However, historically rag rugging was all about the “make do and mend” attitude of using up everything you had, so traditionally old clothing was used.
 To this day, that’s still the main source of our material.
-In terms of old clothing, you can use almost anything, but certain fabrics are harder to use than others.
+In terms of old clothing, you can use almost anything, but I do avoid certain fabrics that shed a lot and some materials are harder to use than others.
 There are a few factors that play into how easy a fabric is to work with:

 - The thickness